Property prices rose by 13% in year to April

 House prices across the Republic are still 21.1 per cent lower than their highest level in 2007.
 Photograph: iStock

-The highest house price growth was in Dublin city, at 14.9 per cent.
+The highest house price growth in the capital was in the city centre, at 14.9 per cent.
 The lowest growth was in south Dublin, where house prices increased by 6.9 per cent.

 Residential property prices in the rest of the State were 13.6 per higher in the year to April.
 House prices outside the capital rose by 12.9 per cent over the period.